stellar/xdrgen/README.md

 `xdrgen [-o OUTPUT_DIR] [-l LANGUAGE] [-n NAMESPACE] [INPUT_FILES ...]`

+### Language Specific Options

+### Rust

+`--rust-types-custom-str-impl`: Used to specify a comma-separated list of type names that should not have string conversion code generated as it will be provided by custom implementations provided by the developer using the generated code.

 ## Usage as a library

 Add this line to your application's Gemfile: